-- The contract for the renewal of sewer mains in various locations, Lismore is awarded to Pipe Replacement Solutions Pty Ltd for the amount of \$171,453 (Portion 1) and \$146,149 (Portion 2) plus GST. - 2.
+- 1. The contract for the renewal of sewer mains in various locations, Lismore is awarded to Pipe Replacement Solutions Pty Ltd for the amount of \$171,453 (Portion 1) and \$146,149 (Portion 2) plus GST. - 2.
 The Mayor and General Manager are authorised to execute the Contract on Council's behalf and attach the Common Seal of the Council.

-Subject/File No: ASE OF LAND FROM MR JE GALLAGHER & MS JA SAFFIN - LIE STREET, NORTH LISMORE - P316 Prepared By: Manager Client Services - Lindsay Walker Reason: Necessary Council resolution prior to purchase Objective: To gain North Lis authorisation to proceed with the purchase of 10 Baillie Street, more Management Plan Ac tivity: Flood Plain Management
+Subject/File No: PURCHASE OF LAND FROM MR JE GALLAGHER & MS JA SAFFIN -

+10 BAILLIE STREET, NORTH LISMORE - P316

+Prepared By: Manager Client Services - Lindsay Walker

+Reason: Necessary Council resolution prior to purchase

+Objective: To gain authorisation to proceed with the purchase of 10 Baillie Street,

+North Lismore

+Management Plan Activity: Flood Plain Management